Metabolic cost of information processing in Poisson variational autoencoders: Conclusions and Discussion

+Everything we perceive, feel, decide, and do, are ultimately caused by the spiking of neurons in the brain.
+And it is not unreasonable to model those neurons as Poisson, whatever job they perform.
+Early in a model's visual pathway, neurons might spike to reconstruct their inputs.
+In a higher area, they might spike to solve a task, encoded by an optimality variable \citep{levine2018reinforcement}.
+Downstream in a motor area, neurons might spike to drive movement.
+What changes across these cases is not the latent distribution, but the objective the spikes are working to optimize.

-Since \cref{eq:RDT} holds for any task loss $\cL_\text{task}$, the metabolic-information coupling extends beyond autoencoding in visual perception to any setting where a task can be formulated as a well-defined loss function---including behavior, cognition, and beyond.
+This is where the rate-distortion view really pays off.
+Since \cref{eq:RDT} holds for any task loss $\cL_\text{task}$, pairing that loss with the Poisson KL leaves the metabolic-information coupling intact.
+In this sense, our key result---a metabolic cost interpretation of $\cD_\mathtt{KL}$ ($\mathcal{B} \leftrightarrow$ \textit{energy budget})---is not confined to autoencoding visual input: it reaches any setting whose objective can be written as a well-defined loss, which includes behavior, cognition, and beyond.